 If the request is successful, SignServer does not return any errors.
 If the request fails, SignServer returns an error message with the cause of the failure.

-Example error message of a conflict with the chosen worker name:
+Example error message of a conflict with the chosen Worker name:

 {"error":"Worker already exists: PlainSigner"}